- WHAT IS CLUBES DE CIENCIA MÉXICO (CDECMX)?

 5. SHOULD I DESIGN A CLUB TO BE AN INSTRUCTOR?

 All CdeCMx instructors design and implement a Club!
-Each team of instructors will have a budget to buy the materials they will need for the development of their Club.
-In the case of face-to-face clubs, CdeCMx provides a round-trip flight for all instructors based outside of Mexico, but due to the current contingency due to COVID-19 the clubs will be taking place online this year (2021).
+Each team of instructors will have 300USD to purchase materials you will need for the development of your Club.
+Return flight is provided for all instructor based outside of Mexico.

 We have 2 modes of participation: